Sindrit Guri: Kukësi

 Guri enjoyed a fine form in 2018, notably netting in each leg of cup's quarter-final as Kukësi saw off Tirana to progress to semi-finals; he reached double-figures in the process.
 This was followed by a brace in the league encounter versus Partizani, including one in the 96th minute as Kukësi won 3–1 to continue their battle for the second position.
-His performances were rewarded as he was named Albanian Superliga Player of the Month for February 2018.
+His performances were rewarded as he was named Kategoria Superiore Player of the Month for February 2018.

 On 8 April, Guri confirmed that he would leave Kukësi at the end of 2017–18 season with the aim of playing with a top league club.
 Six days later, he scored three goals, including a free-kick, in the 4–0 home win over third-placed team Partizani, recording his first top flight hat-trick.
 He also reached the 20-goal landmark and also become the first player to score a hat-trick versus capital club since Skerdi Bejzade in 2004.
 Later that month, he scored a second-half winner against Skënderbeu to give Kukësi the first win at the opposition turf since September 2013.
 His performances earned him another Player of the Month award, becoming the first player in history to win in twice in a season.

 On the final day of the season, Guri scored a free-kick in the 2–2 home draw versus Flamurtari to finish the season with 21 goals from 34 appearances, one goal short from winning the Golden Boot.
 He also scored 7 goals in Albanian Cup, finishing it as top scorer jointly with Laçi's Redon Xhixha.